-Physical Education emphasizes fitness and exercise through advanced team sports.
+Description: Physical Education emphasizes fitness and exercise through advanced team sports.
 Students in Team Sports develop advanced skills in Volleyball, Flag Football, Softball, Ultimate Frisbee, Soccer and Basketball.

-Yoga Plus
+Yoga Plus Course #6007

-This course will focus on the basics of yoga, technique and practice.
+Description: This course will focus on the basics of yoga, technique and practice.
 Yoga styles will include Bikram, Vinaysa Flow, and Iyengar.
 Non-religious yoga philosophy and yoga history will be introduced.
 Other cultural styles and histories of movement such as Tai Chi, improvisation, partner dance, and the history and philosophy of social and cultural movement and social dance etiquette will be introduced.

-ROP (Contra Costa County Regional Occupation Program)
+ROP PROGRAM

-(Must be 16 or older for all courses)
+(Contra Costa County Regional Occupational Program) (must be 16 years or older for all courses)

-ROP Advanced Video Art Production
+Course #6188 ROP Advanced Video Production